 Stepper motor torque basics

-A stepper motor divides a full rotation into a number of equal steps.
+A stepper motor divides a full rotation into a number of equal steps, important for many industrial motor and motion control applications.
 The motor’s position can be caused to move and hold at one of these steps as long as the motor is carefully sized to the application in respect to torque and speed.
 Holding torque is a measurement of how much rotating force is required to force a stationary stepper motor shaft out of position.
 Holding torque (T) is the product of a motor’s torque constant (KT) and the current (i) applied to the stator windings.

 T = KTi